Book of Deuteronomy

-Author: Moses wrote the Book of Deuteronomy, which is in fact a collection of his sermons to Israel just before they crossed the Jordan.
-“These be the words which Moses spake” (1:1).
+Moses wrote the Book of Deuteronomy, which is in fact a collection of his sermons to Israel just before they crossed the Jordan.
+“These are the words which Moses spoke” (1:1).
 Someone else (Joshua, perhaps) may have written the last chapter.
+Full article: Who wrote the book of Deuteronomy?
+Who was the author of Deuteronomy?

-Date of Writing: These sermons were given during the 40-day period prior to Israel’s entering the Promised Land.
+These sermons were given during the 40-day period prior to Israel’s entering the Promised Land.
 The first sermon was delivered on the 1st day of the 11th month (1:3), and the Israelites crossed the Jordan 70 days later, on the 10th day of the 1st month (Joshua 4:19).
 Subtract 30 days of mourning after Moses’ death (Deuteronomy 34:8), and we’re left with 40 days.
-The year was 1410 B.C.
+The year was 1406 B.C.
+Full Article: When was Deuteronomy written?

-Key Verses: “Ye shall not add unto the word which I command you, neither shall ye diminish ought from it, that ye may keep the commandments of the LORD your God which I command you.”
+“Do not add to what I command you and do not subtract from it, but keep the commands of the LORD your God that I give you.”
 (Deuteronomy 4:2)

-Brief Summary: The Israelites are commanded to remember four things: God’s faithfulness, God’s holiness, God’s blessings, and God’s warnings.
+The Israelites are commanded to remember four things: God’s faithfulness, God’s holiness, God’s blessings, and God’s warnings.
 The first three chapters recap the trip from Egypt to their current location, Moab.
-Chapter 4 is a call to obedience, to be faithful to the God Who was faithful to them.
+Chapter 4 is a call to obedience, to be faithful to the God who was faithful to them.

-Chapters 5 through 26 are a repetition of the law.
-The Ten Commandments, the laws concerning sacrifices and specials days, and the rest of the law are given to the new generation.
-Blessings are promised to those who obey (5:29; 6:17-19; 11:13-15), and famine is promised to those who break the law (11:16-17).
+Chapters 5 through 26 are a repetition of the Law.
+The Ten Commandments, the laws concerning sacrifices and specials days, and the rest of the laws are given to the new generation.
+Blessings are promised to those who obey (5:29; 6:17-19; 11:13-15), and famine is promised to those who break the Law (11:16-17).

 The theme of blessing and cursing is continued in chapters 27-30.
 This portion of the book ends with a clear choice set before Israel: “I have set before you life and death, blessing and cursing.”
 God’s desire for His people is found in what He recommends: “choose life” (30:19).